Half of IT professionals are useless according to Paul Knapp of Aussie contractor site Brainbox.

 Isn‘t offering to solve customers‘ technical problems using a limited understanding of technology a little like offering to operate on a patient using a limited understanding of anatomy?

 In the same issue of the Australian, there was a report that Telstra will be cutting 10,000 staff over three years.
-Presumably this is because they’ve been disappointed with the return on investment from IT.
-I’m not surprised if they employ people who think that knowing the basics isn’t important.
+Presumably this is because they are disappointed with the return on investment from IT.
+It doesn’t surprise me if they employ people who think that knowing the basics isn‘t important.

 The people making the big decisions about technology in business have no idea what they‘re talking about.
 In fact they admit as much!
 Then senior management wonder why their IT strategies aren’t working.